samuelexferri/gpg-guide/gpg-guide.md

 Note the single quote marks above (’), which should surround your full fingerprint and are necessary to make this command work.
 Double-quotes (") also work.

-#### Tip: Don't rely on the Key ID
+#### Tip: Don't rely on the key ID

-Short OpenPGP Key IDs, for example `0×2861A790`, are 32 bits long.
-They have been shown to be easily spoofed by another key with the same Key ID.
-Long OpenPGP Key IDs (for example `0xA1E6148633874A3D`) are 64 bits long.
+Short OpenPGP key IDs, for example `0×2861A790`, are 32 bits long.
+They have been shown to be easily spoofed by another key with the same key ID.
+Long OpenPGP key IDs (for example `0xA1E6148633874A3D`) are 64 bits long.
 They are trivially collidable, which is also a potentially serious problem.

 If you want to deal with a cryptographically-strong identifier for a key, you should use the full fingerprint.
-You should never rely on the short, or even long, Key ID.
+You should never rely on the short, or even long, key ID.

-You should probably at least set keyid-format `0xlong` and with-fingerprint gpg options (put them in `~/.gnupg/gpg.conf`) to increase the Key ID display size to 64 bit under regular use, and to always display the fingerprint.
+You should probably at least set keyid-format `0xlong` and with-fingerprint gpg options (put them in `~/.gnupg/gpg.conf`) to increase the key ID display size to 64 bit under regular use, and to always display the fingerprint.

  You can always find your primary key’s fingerprint (for example, if you want to give your fingerprint to someone to verify at a keysigning party), you can display the fingerprints of all of your secret keys by running this: